c-jaenicke/compose/README.md

 # compose

-Collection of compose files
+Collection of compose files.

-Most of the compose files use [docker volumes (docker.com)](https://docs.docker.com/storage/volumes/) to store persistent data for containers.
-Only configuration files are binding to the host.

 ## int-docker-net

-All the compose files use a default network called `int-docker-net`.
+All the Compose files use a default network called `int-docker-net`.

-This references an externally created docker network, created using:
+This references an externally created Docker network, which can be created using the following command:

 ```bash
 docker network create int-docker-net